Print

 Doctored Up Broth:

-Add olive oil to Dutch oven and when heated through, add vegetable scraps, sugar and onion.
-Cover and adjust heat to medium, stirring now and then, until the vegetables begin to caramelize, about 20 minutes.
+Add olive oil to Dutch oven and when heated through, add vegetable scraps, sugar, dried mushrooms or diced fresh mushrooms, and onion.
+Cover and adjust heat to medium, stirring now and then, until the vegetables just begin to caramelize, about 15 to 20 minutes.
+Add just a little water if in danger of burning.
 Remove lid, stir until lightly browned.
-Add rest of ingredients and three cups of water.
+Add cloves, parsley sprigs, broth, and three cups of water.
 Cover and simmer at least 20 minutes and up to 1 1/2 hours.

 Strain broth into a bowl, pressing on vegetables.
-Use remaining cup of water to pour through the vegetables and allow to drain for several minutes.
+Use remaining cup of water to pour through the vegetables in the strainer (still over the bowl) and allow to drain for several minutes.

 Beef & Barley Soup:

-Bring stock to a simmer, add gelatin, carrots and celery.
+Bring the broth to a simmer in the Dutch oven, add gelatin, carrots, and celery.
 Simmer about 10 minutes.
 Add cabbage and tomatoes if using.
 Simmer another five minutes.
-Add barley and simmer about five to 10 minutes until heated through and vegetables are at the desired stage of tenderness.
+Add cooked barley and simmer about five to 10 minutes until heated through and vegetables are at the desired stage of tenderness.

 Check for consistency.
 Add a bit more beef broth or water if needed or desired for taste.
 Adjust seasonings.
 Add a dash of red wine vinegar if the soup needs any “perking up.”